agarsev/quevedo/NOTES.md

     - [X] train
     - [X] test
 - [X] train and test CNN
-- [ ] train and test YOLO
+- [X] train and test YOLO
-- [ ] Add preproc option for networks.
-This preproc should return tag name (for processed/mixed tags) and can modify the train file (eg. rotate).
-It can't be a link, then, should be a copy.
-For our SW dataset, create script that rotates according to ROT tag and combines SHAPE and FILL.
+- [ ] create script for grapheme processing.
+Call it after extract.
+For our SW dataset, create script that rotates according to ROT tag.
+- [ ] allow tag combinations for pipelines (get_tag not only index, but can concat eg)
-- [ ] train and test CNN (with preproc)
+- [ ] train and test CNN
-- [ ] fix use experiment from web: select classify or detect depending on logo or graheme edition, select tag to fill automatically, extract graphemes for classification, apply pre processing...
+- [ ] fix use experiment from web
-- [ ] Predict load image from RAM (PIL image)
+    - [ ] for logograms, offer detection nets, for graphemes, classifiers
+    - [ ] fix how to interpret results with combined tags

 # -- BACKLOG --